aguirre-lab/aguirre-lab/README.md

     $ cd workstation_benchmarking_tests
     $ ./install_benchmarks.sh
     ```
-    It will ask for several questions when finding the thermal sensors.
+    You will be asked several questions as the script finds thermal sensors.
 Say `yes` to all of them.

     Finally, you will be asked if you have a GPU.
 Say `yes` or `no` depending on your workstation.